Northern Christmas Night

 In disbelief— We hardly breathe— But here!

-So spill the lights of Heaven into sight—
+Thus spills the light of Heaven into sight—

 Illumined, rising, falling, shifting grace.